 · 3D Printing

 The development of 3D printing has accelerated in recent years.
 The ubiquity of 3D printing in digital manufacturing is growing, as are its uses and applications.
 Most CAD programs are also 3D printing friendly, which is a piece of good news.
 The component or product created by a 3D printer is made using CAD design files.
 There is software that creates solid models, and there is software that creates models with no walls at all.
-While the zero-thickness models are great for use in 2D media like computer graphics or video games, they can’t create the solid models necessary for 3D printing.
+Zero-thickness models work well for 2D media but cannot be used for 3D printing solid models.

 · The Internet of Things